 First is a 1993 study by Stephen Moston and Terry Engelberg of police interrogations, which found that of more than 1,000 detainees, only 5% refused to talk (S. Moston and T. Engelberg Polic.
 Soc.
 3, 223–237; 1993).
-Second, research by Robin Dunbar and his colleagues finds that 40% of what we reveal in conversation is related to the self, suggesting that refusing to self-disclose is very difficult (231–246; 1997).
+Second, research by Robin Dunbar and his colleagues finds that 40% of what we reveal in conversation is related to the self, suggesting that refusing to self-disclose is very difficult (R. I. M. Dunbar et al. Hum.
+Nat.
+8, 231–246; 1997).
 Third, a study by Diana Tamir and Jason Mitchell showed that people are willing to forgo money to talk to others about themselves.
-Indeed, the nucleus accumbens (part of the brain's reward circuitry) activates during such an opportunity, suggesting that people find disclosure intrinsically rewarding ( et al. Hum.
-Nat.
-8, 8038–8043; 2012).
-O'Mara does acknowledge that the difficulties of having such a conversation with a non-compliant person demand advanced social skills that are comparable to those of clinical psychologists and psychiatrists, who often deal with non-compliant patients.
-He suggests that alternative approaches such as virtual reality and role playing may be useful for information gathering during interrogation. and Proc.
+Indeed, the nucleus accumbens (part of the brain's reward circuitry) activates during such an opportunity, suggesting that people find disclosure intrinsically rewarding (D. I. Tamir and J. P. Mitchell Proc.
 Natl Acad.
 Sci.
-USA 109,
+USA 109, 8038–8043; 2012).
+O'Mara does acknowledge that the difficulties of having such a conversation with a non-compliant person demand advanced social skills that are comparable to those of clinical psychologists and psychiatrists, who often deal with non-compliant patients.
+He suggests that alternative approaches such as virtual reality and role playing may be useful for information gathering during interrogation.

 Why then, given its uselessness in eliciting valuable information, do people torture?
 It is a form of vengeance or punishment, intended to discourage the victim from future transgressions and to communicate to others that harm will not be tolerated.
 In some cases, it occurs because the torturer believes that terrorists have mental illnesses.
 In science, however, punishment is not a viable response to someone with such an illness — just as torture is not a viable method for gathering information, as O'Mara repeatedly points out.